soodoku/on-writing/README.md

 ## Writing Well

 Writing is not transcribing.
 It is creating new ideas and finding new ways of expressing old ideas.
-Thus, writing encompasses both, thinking about what to write, and how to write it.
+Thus, writing encompasses both thinking about what to write and how to write it.

 It also holds then that if we don't write, we don't create.
 If we don't write, some connections will not be made, and some innovations in phrasing will remain unthought.
 The act of writing, much like the act of talking, causes us to create.

 Somewhat frighteningly, how we create remains beyond us.
 Take a second to think if you are conscious of where the words come from.
 You are in for an unsettling discovery.

 We may not know where the words come from, but we do know how to turn the tap on.
-Reading, thinking, and talking about something make writing about that thing generally easier.
+Reading, thinking, and talking about something generally make writing about that thing easier.
 So, read deeply, think hard, and talk extensively about what you want to write about.

 Even when you do all this, the first draft is liable to be rife with errors.
-For it seems, often enough, we can't quite fully appreciate the stupidity of an argument until we have put it down on paper.
+For it seems, often enough, we can't fully appreciate the stupidity of an argument until we have put it down on paper.
 And even then, recognizing errors in arguments and style generally requires a 'fresh pair of eyes,' ours or someone else's.
 So, take time between revisions.
 And ask others for help.

+Lastly, a large chunk of a writer's output is never read.
+But it doesn't mean the work is wasted.
+Think of it as practice (like musicians) or do it because it is pleasant.

 ### Resources